memri/pod/docs/HTTP_API.md

 ### GET /v1/item_with_edges/{uid}
-Get item, with edges of any type pointing from that item, and all item-s properties that those edges point to.
+Get item, with edges of any type pointing from that item, and all item's properties that those edges point to.

 ⚠️ UNSTABLE: Currently, the endpoint will return an array of 1 item (and linked data) when `uid` exists,